RwS Bank: History

 In October 1991 the bank JSCB Intellect was created.
 Then, the bank changed its name to JSCB Kyiv-Privat.

-In 2001, the bank received the first foreign investments from the French financial conglomerate Société Générale and turned the name for JSCB Société Générale Ukraine.
+In 2001, the bank received investment from Paris-based Société Générale and again changed its name to JSCB Société Générale Ukraine.

-In 2007, the bank owners changed, and it had the name CJSC TAS-Investbank.

-In October 2007, the bank was renamed as JSCB TAS-Commerzbank.

-In December 2007, the company was headed by a new foreign investor from the Swedbank Group and the bank was renamed as Swedbank Invest.

-In 2009, the form of ownership and the name of the bank was changed to PJSC Swedbank.
+In 2007, the bank ownership changed, and its name became CJSC TAS-Investbank.
+Then in October 2007, it was renamed as JSCB TAS-Commerzbank.
+In December 2007, Stockholm-based Swedbank invested in the bank, which was renamed as Swedbank Invest.
+In 2009, the bank changed its corporate form and its name was again changed to PJSC Swedbank.

-In 2013, the Swedbank Group decided to exit the financial market of Ukraine.
-The bank was sold to new Ukrainian investors, who later rebranded Swedbank to Omega Bank.
+In 2013, the Swedbank Group decided to exit the Ukrainian market.
+The bank was sold to new Ukrainian investors, who later rebranded the bank as Omega Bank.

-In June 2015, Ukrainian business group LLC owned by Ruslan Demchak invested into the bank and renamed it as RwS bank.
+In June 2015, Ukrainian business group LLC owned by Ruslan Demchak invested into the bank and renamed it as RwS Bank.

 Since January 2021, Oksana Kotlyarevska has been the chairman of the board, having replaced Oleksand Stetsiuk at this position.

-About the bank

-RwS bank has a banking license No. 277 and can provide a full range of banking services to customers such as settlement and cash services, foreign exchange transactions, bank guarantees, factoring services, etc.
+RwS bank had banking license No. 277 and provided a full range of banking services to customers such as settlement and cash services, foreign exchange transactions, bank guarantees, factoring services, etc. As at early 2017, it was one of the largest taxpayers in the Ukrainian banking sector.
+In 2019, it was awarded the «Experts' Choice - Municipal Deposit».

-According to the rating agency Rurik, RwS bank has been assigned a long-term credit rating at the level of uaAАA.

-In 2019, RwS bank was awarded the «Experts' Choice - Municipal Deposit».

-As at January 1, 2017, RwS bank is one of the largest taxpayers in the banking sector.

-As of 2025, RwS Bank has 16 branches.
-There are 7 branches in Kyiv, and the bank is represented in the regions by two branches in Lviv, and one branch each in Odesa, Vinnytsia, Dnipro, Korosten, Ternopil, Ivano-Frankivsk and Chortkiv.

-The Bank's head office is located at 29/58 Vvedenska Street, Kyiv, Ukraine.

-The central branch is located at 6 Prorizna Street, Kyiv, Ukraine.
+As of 2025, RwS Bank had 16 branches: 7 branches in Kyiv, two branches in Lviv, and one branch each in Odesa, Vinnytsia, Dnipro, Korosten, Ternopil, Ivano-Frankivsk and Chortkiv.
+The bank's head office was located at 29/58 Vvedenska Street, Kyiv, Ukraine.
+The central branch was located at 6 Prorizna Street, Kyiv, Ukraine.